SrGitQ/ignition-hammer/README.md

 # ignition-hammer
-Declarative Python API for streamlined Ignition Gateway management and configuration.
+Ignition-Hammer is a powerful Python API for Ignition that revolutionizes the way you create, configure, and manage Ignition Gateway.
+With a declarative and organized approach, it leverages the CherryBox framework to ensure seamless integration and streamlined project development.
+Ignition-Hammer is your go-to tool for maintaining high levels of efficiency and organization in your Ignition SCADA deployments.